aele1401/Scripts/Ruby/ReadMe.md

 # Ruby

-A collection of Ruby scripts used to automate penetration testing processes and streamlining processes using varoous tools and integrations.
+A collection of Ruby scripts used to automate penetration testing processes and streamlining processes using various tools and integrations.

 RestClient GEM may need to be installed to interact with REST APIs.